-Students eligible to graduate may elect to defer their graduation by notifying the Registry in writing.
+Students eligible to graduate may elect to defer their graduation by notifying the Student Experience Department in writing.
 The maximum period of deferral is until the next graduation ceremony.

 Reporting of Eligible Graduands

 The Registry is responsible to record and report the names of all the graduates in a list which is to be endorsed by the Academic Board and approved by Council.
-The Registry is responsible to maintain the student records to show who has graduated and become alumni of the College.
+The Student Experience Department is responsible to maintain the student records to show who has graduated and become alumni of AC.

 For the purpose of this policy: